AM5800/self_drifing_car/behavioral_cloning/Readme.md

 * dropout
 * use of batch normalization

+I am not using **fit_generator** because on my machine all images can freely fit to memory.
+And it is much faster than reload them on each epoch

 ## Anti-overfitting measures
 Dropout and BatchNormalization are used to reduce overfitting.
 BatchNormalization also helps to speed up covergence.